dongnguyen1999/t2e-app/README.md

 The TON Connect manifest used in this boilerplate is stored in the `public` folder, where all publicly accessible static files are located.
-Remember to [configure](https://docs.ton.org/develop/dapps/ton-connect/manifest) this file according to your project's information.
+Remember to [configure](https://docs.ton.org/develop/dapps/ton-connect/manifest) this file according to your project's information

 ## Useful Links